18F/dev-environment-standardization/pages/languages/python.md

 `virtualenvwrapper` and `autoenv`).

-IPython (now a sub-component of the Jupyter project) is another useful exception as it is a much richer REPL (Run-Eval-Print Loop) to use when working with Python, and if you're just testing something quick it is a bit of a pain to have to get into a specific project.
+IPython (now a sub-component of the Jupyter project) is another useful exception as it is a much richer REPL (Read-Eval-Print Loop) to use when working with Python, and if you're just testing something quick it is a bit of a pain to have to get into a specific project.
 You can read more about IPython here:  http://ipython.org/